- How to get pregnant with low sperm count?

 A low sperm count is also called Oligospermia, Oligozoospermia.
 Although it is a major cause of male infertility, men with a low sperm count are still able to produce sperms, and the sperms are also found in the ejaculate.
 The overall quality of the sperm is considered for pregnancy and not just the sperm count, the sperm motility and sperm morphology must also be considered.
 The most a=obvious low sperm count signs is a man's inability to impregnate his partner.
 If sperm is not motile, it won’t be able to reach the egg, and if it has an abnormal morphology, it wouldn’t be able to penetrate the egg and therefore not only just sperm count, but also sperm morphology and motility matters in helping women conceive pregnancy.
 There are no such foods to increase male infertility, however a healthy lifestyle can help maintain fertility.

-Some men with oligospermia can achieve a natural pregnancy with their partner, though fertilisation may be difficult and may take some time.
+Some men with oligospermia can achieve a natural pregnancy with their partner, although fertilisation may be difficult and may take some time.
 It may take more attempts than couples who do not have a fertility issue.
-As there is a low sperm count in the ejaculate, the chances for the sperm to ascend in the female reproductive tract and reach the fallopian tubes are lower, and hence are less likely to be able to fertilise the egg and get the women pregnant naturally.
+As there is a low sperm count in the ejaculate, the chances for the sperm to ascend in the female reproductive tract and reach the fallopian tubes are lower, and hence are less likely to be able to fertilise the egg and let the women get pregnant naturally.

 |Types of Oligospermia||Mode of Conception|